awsdocs/aws-systems-manager-user-guide/doc_source/automation-action-runcommand.md

 ------

 DocumentName
-The name of the Run Command document, if using an AWS public document (document that begins with AWS-\*) or a document that you own.
-If using a shared document owned by a different AWS account, you must specify the document Amazon Resource Name (ARN).
+If the Command type document is owned by you or AWS, specify the name of the document.
+If you're using a document shared with you by a different AWS account, specify the Amazon Resource Name (ARN) of the document.
 For more information about using shared documents, see [Using shared SSM documents](ssm-using-shared.md)\.\
 Type: String
 Required: Yes